 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 81 326 0 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 27,903 \$ 26,494 \$ 0 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 92 412 0 О Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$28,942 \$27,390 \$0 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ \$ \$

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 Include:
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

+Include:

-- 2020 undergraduate class: all students who started at your institution as first-time students and - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.
+- 2021 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

-Exclude
+Exclude: